 - The University of Central Arkansas has designated “the area adjacent to the southwest corner of Ferguson Chapel, not to exceed fifty (50) feet in any direction,” as the only area where students can engage in expressive activity without prior administrative approval.

 What Can Be Done?

 The good news is that the types of restrictions discussed in this report can be defeated.
 A student can be a tremendously effective advocate for change when he or she is aware of First Amendment rights and is willing to engage administrators in defense of them.
-Public exposure is also critical to defeating speech codes, since universities are often unwilling to defend their speech codes in the face of public criticism.
+Public exposure is also critical to defeating unlawful college speech regulations, since universities are often unwilling to defend their speech codes in the face of public criticism.